Best Electric Woks iMore 2020

 This large seven-quart capacity electric wok has a large domed lid that helps circulate the heat.
 The non-stick coating makes both cooking and cleanup a breeze.
 Avoid metal utensils to avoid damaging the coating.
 Hand wash it with soap and water.

 The Aroma Housewares Electric Wok heats up quickly, and the continuous temperature control ranges from low to high for precise control.
 The base and handles remain cool while you cook.
 The bottom of this wok is flat, not rounded.
+It's one of the best electric woks you can get for the money.

 - Large seven-quart capacity